Department of Anthropology

 I currently co-direct the Bioarchaeology of Mediterranean Colonies Project (BMCP), which examines culture contact and human adaptation resulting from Greek colonization throughout the Mediterranean during a dynamic period in human history characterized by population interaction and the regional origins of ethnic inequality.
 The BMCP examines community health and trajectories of social change in the Mediterranean, and addresses the relationship between historical accounts of early colonial interaction and archaeological and bioarchaeological evidence.
 Team members include international researchers specializing in archaeology, classics, genetics, and bioarchaeology.

 The BMCP is also committed to involving undergraduate students in independent research projects that contribute to our overarching research questions.
 I have taken students to Albania, Greece, and Italy to collect data and investigate questions for independent research projects.
 Some of this undergraduate research has been funded by a National Science Foundation (NSF) funded Research Experience for Undergraduates (REU) grant.
 If you are an undergraduate student interested in contributing to the Bioarchaeology of Mediterranean Colonies project, come see me during my office hours.

-Reitsema LJ, Kyle B, Koҫi M, Horton RN, Shehi E. Under review.
+Reitsema LJ, Kyle B, Koҫi M, Horton RN, Shehi E. 2022.
 Bioarchaeological Evidence for Ancient Human Diet and Migration at Epidamnus/Dyrrachion and Apollonia in Illyria, Albania.
 Archaeological and Anthropological Sciences.

 Saltini Semerari G, Kyle B, Reitsema L. Under review.
 Perils, Potential and Perspectives of Bioarchaeological Analysis in the study of Mediterranean Mobility.
 Journal of Mediterranean Archaeology.